pkuliyi2015/UrbanSparse/readme.md

 ### Emebeddings for baselines

 - The raw Beijing and Shanghai datasets are not provided due to license constraints.
 - However, we provide the OpenAI, BERT, and trained DPR embeddings in Beijing and Shanghai so you can fully reproduce the results in the paper.
-[Google Drive](https://drive.google.com/drive/folders/1GeB7A90cocWvUJGysVxyK1pqyHKcfX5B?usp=drive_link)
+[BERT](https://anonymfile.com/JEWER/bert.zip)[DPR](https://anonymfile.com/6NKNx/dpr.zip)[OpenAI](https://anonymfile.com/La5aQ/openai.zip)
 - Please store the embeddings in the baselines/BERT/embeddings/ folder.
 (See baselines/GraphMethods/*.py)

 ## Thanks for reading!